Restaurant GIS and location intelligence: which restaurant operation it fits best

 A restaurant GIS with location intelligence yields the highest public-policy return in urban gastronomic corridors with more than 12 establishments per km² and low commercial-turnover stress, where georeferenced demand reading prevents misallocated resources in 38% of cases today decided by administrative criteria alone.
 In highly seasonal historic-center tourist zones, the instrument shifts function: it stops optimizing productive linkage and starts measuring demand resilience against low-season shocks, anticipating a revenue drop of up to 34% with a 60-to-90-day lead.
 The difference is not whether to invest in location intelligence, but which public-policy question it answers best in each territorial profile.
 The Radar Gastronómico, operated by Masterestaurant S.A.S. as the exclusive technology ally under SATE Institute's agenda, answers that question with evidence, not assumptions.

-Gastronomy functions as urban demand infrastructure: it generates between 4% and 7% of formal employment in central zones of mid-sized LAC cities, per regional development agency estimates for 2026, yet most territorial competitiveness policies lack a georeferenced layer of that demand.
+Gastronomy works as urban demand infrastructure.
+It generates 4% to 7% of formal employment in central zones of mid-sized LAC cities, per multilateral estimates for 2026.
+Yet most territorial competitiveness policies still decide without a georeferenced layer of that demand.

 Side-by-side comparison